 The Program prepares candidates to teach Spanish in Grades 7-12.
-Candidates completing the Adolescence Education in Spanish Program, Grades 7 through 12, are eligible to apply for New York State initial certification in Spanish, Grades 7-12.
+Candidates who have successfully completed the Adolescence Education in Spanish Program, Grades 7 through 12, are eligible to apply for New York State initial certification in Spanish, Grades 7-12.